WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-26-history-of-the-pack-heroes-honored.md

 They felt naked.
 Exposed.
 Surrounded by dark imposing figures.
 Their hot breath.
 Their fierce gaze.
 The tall trees looming over them.
 Stretching them deeper into their shadows.
 &nbsp;

-WarWolff look to the side and gave Caxy a nod.
+WarWolff looked to the side and gave Caxy a nod.

 Caxy stepped forward with a bundle of furs in his arms. xEEVEEx stepped from the line and met Caxy at the end.

-It was xEEVEEx who had drawn the S.Q.U.I.D. into their ranks.
+It was xEEVEEx who had drawn the S.Q.U.I.D. expatriates into their ranks.
 Helping them find a home among Wolfpack.
 It was xEEVEEx who had called them to the pack's rescue against Victrix Mortalis.

-The honor was his.
+The honor was his to bestow.

 He picked up a cloak from Caxy's bundle and draped it over RollFizelBeef's shoulders.